About the Role

 As the director entrusted with defining our development strategy, you will:

 * Set goals and develop strategies to encourage new or increased contributions from major donors, grantmakers, and other members of our donor base.
-In particular, generate strategies to increase awareness of our work among conservation and/or general wildlife donor communities.

 * Use data-driven methods to evaluate and inform the efficacy of our fundraising activities.